The Art-Laws

 • Notification of selection: November 5, 2024.

-• Project period: to be completed by the end of February and presented in March 2025 (date to be determined).
+• Project period: to be completed and ready to be presented at the end of March 2025 (date to be determined).

 • First meeting: November 6, 2024.